 If there is one goal every parent has for their kids during the summer, it’s for them to take advantage of the good weather by getting outdoors and off their screens.
 Summer camp, thankfully, makes this easy to achieve, so campers can reap the real health benefits of being outdoors.

 Many studies show that taking a walk outside can help boost your mood.
 Called “green exercise,” or “forest bathing” when it takes place in the woods, a simple nature walk has been proven to lower inflammation, fight depression and anxiety, and lower blood pressure.

 Considering the weekly hikes we take, our daily activities on our outdoor adventure course— not to mention our overnight and multi-day camping trips and simply being surrounded by the White Mountains of New Hampshire for weeks on end—our campers are essentially forest bathing every waking hour at camp!

-Nature walks even allow us to focus more.
-In a study of children with ADHD, those who took a 20-minute walk in a city park—as opposed to more urban settings—were able to concentrate better afterward.
+Time outside can actually decrease a child’s risk of near-sightedness or myopia, while nature walks can help young kids learn how to focus better.
+In a study of children with ADHD, those who took a 20-minute walk in a city park—as opposed to more urban settings—were better able to concentrate afterward.

 All the mental health experts and medical researchers seem to agree.